The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Negligence and Malpractice

 Medical professionals are required to provide a certain standard of care to patients.
-Elderly nursing home residents have the right to expect quality care, so if they develop serious conditions like stage 4 ulcers, it is often due to negligence or malpractice.
+Elderly nursing home residents have the right to expect quality care, so if they develop severe pressure ulcers, it is often due to negligence or malpractice.
+These healthcare providers sometimes fail to ensure proper care for every resident, and an ulcer is an obvious sign that a resident is experiencing nursing home abuse and neglect.

 Liability of Nursing Homes